eXpServer/expserver-tester/backend/README.md

 This design paradigm that has been chosen as a basis for the server, focuses not on how to ensure the server remains up as long as it can, but on what to do in case of an unexpected crash.

 ### Why was such a model chosen for this project?
 In a server that involves running multiple containers and dealing with heavy loads, it is reasonable to assume that due to a variety of reasons including `network disruptions`, `resource overload`, etc that the server can crash.

 In such a volatile environment, focusing on how to create a server architecture that doesn't crash is not viable in the long run.

-Instead our architecture ensures that even if the server does crash, it will attempt to re-establish the broken connection and regain the state.
+Instead, our architecture ensures that even if the server does crash, it will attempt to re-establish the broken connection and regain the state.
 Although, this might lead to any on-going requests to be lost.

 ## Directory structure